Boundary values, random walks and $\ell^p$-cohomology in degree one

 The ends of a graph are the infinite components of a group which cannot be separated by a finite (\ie compact) set.
 More precisely, an end $\xi$ is a function from finite sets to infinite connected components of their complement so that $\xi(F) \cap \xi(F') \neq \vide$ (for any $F$ and $F'$).
 It may also be seen as an equivalence class of (infinite) rays who eventually leave any finite set.
 Two rays $r$ and $r'$ are equivalent if, for any finite set $F$, the infinite part of $r$ and $r'$ lie in the same (infinite) connected component.

-Thanks to Stallings' theorem, groups with infinitely many ends contain an (non-trivial) amalgamated product or a (non-trivial) HNN extension (and in particular are not amenable).
+Thanks to Stallings' theorem, groups with infinitely many ends contain an (non-trivial) amalgamated product or a (non-trivial) HNN extension.
 Being without ends is equivalent to being finite, and amenable groups may not have infinitely many ends.
-This may be seen using Stallings' theorem, see also Moon \& Valette \cite{MooV} for a direct proof (of a more general statement).
+This may be seen using Stallings' theorem, see also Moon \& Valette \cite{MooV} for a direct proof.
 An intuitive idea is that a Cayley graph with infinitely many ends contains has a quasi-isometry to a tree $T$ with strong isoperimetric constant, and hence cannot be amenable.
 Groups with two ends admit $\zz$ as a finite index subgroup.
 These groups are peculiar, as they have non-trivial reduced $\ell^1$-cohomology in degree $1$, even if their reduced $\ell^p$-cohomology (in all degrees) vanishes for $1<p<\infty$.

 So outside virtually-$\zz$ groups, all infinite amenable groups have one end.